-After a short reunion with twin after 3 years running, I could see that despite his feelings for me, he was very much still caught up in the illusion that his duty and responsibility for others somehow overrode what he felt deep within his heart and soul.
+I reunited with my beloved in 2005, just under three years after I cut all contact with him.
+It soon became clear to me that despite his feelings for me, his soul searching during our separation had led him down a different path where the words “duty and responsibility” were the flavour of the day.
 In the weeks that followed my visit, we both tried to put into words what we felt – and didn’t feel – for each other.
 On the phone one day, he told me that he did not feel romantic love towards me.
 I could see what he meant because ours had never been a romance with flowers and candle lit dinners but rather a friendship set on fire; a deep resonance that consumed us with its fierce, unapologetic flame of truth and unconditional love.

 As nothing he ever says goes unnoticed, I went and looked up definitions of romantic love on the internet, coming across this one by Canadian sociologist, John Lee: “ Romantic love –the lover thinks constantly about the loved one, is jealous, unrealistic, will tolerate anything, is sexually attracted by physical appearance, needs repeated reassurance he/she is loved in return.”
 Although initially I had felt disappointed by what he had said, the more I thought about what true love really was, I became relieved and glad that he did not feel that way about me.
 And, for the first time in my life, I did not feel that way either.
 Suddenly I knew that this kind of unrealistic love – the weak-kneed, starry-eyed kind of love – had nothing to do with real love.